CQTS/summer23-homework/homework/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 say, as a function into `I'.

 ```
+-- this open-box is meant to be a formula not an interval variable
 open-box : I → I → I
 open-box i j =
 -- (continued below)